roshansadath/Medical-Image-Diagnosis-using-Convolutional-Neural-Networks/README.md

 Medical Imaging is a critical component of modern healthcare that can aid medical professionals to make more informed diagnostic decisions.
 Chest X-rays are the most commonly used medical imaging modality and their interpretation can be a time-consuming, challenging, and error-prone process, even for expert radiologists to accurately diagnose diseases.
 The advancement of AI has triggered a significant transformation in the field of Healthcare, thus, our project aims to utilize state-of-the-art AI models, to assist in the diagnosis of respiratory and cardiovascular conditions in patients.
 We seek to train advanced Convolutional Neural Networks (CNNs) (AlexNet, ResNet18, and Inceptionv3), with Chest X-Ray images, to compare the performance metrics of these AI models to identify the underlying trends in the data and to diagnose abnormalities accurately.

-## Literature Review

-Traditional Computer vision (CV) techniques have shown several limitations with respect to accuracy and performance.
-One of the major drawbacks is their reliance on custom or handcrafted features.
-In contrast, deep learning approaches such as CNNs can automatically learn relevant features directly from the image data and are superb when it comes to feature extraction.

-In a study published in the journal ’Radiology’, researchers compared the performance of traditional computer-vision methods and deep learning methods for the detection of lung nodules in chest CT scans.
-It was concluded that deep learning methods outperformed with fewer false positives and higher sensitivity [3].
-Thus, CNNs for image classification tasks can bypass the need for complicated and expensive feature engineering [9].

 ## Expected Results